Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

 Here we state and prove a proposition that was used in the proof of Theorem \ref{thm:repAtocomplex}.
 Also, for use in the next section, we generalize to $\repA$ some results on ideals and submodules which are well known for ordinary $A$-modules, that is, objects of $\repzA$ (see for instance \cite{LL}).

-For now, the setting is the same as in Section \ref{subsec:VTC}; in particular, $\cC$ is allowed to be a vertex tensor category of modules for a vertex operator superalgebra.
-The following result is similar to Proposition 12.13 in \cite{HLZ8}: \begin{propo} Let $W_1$, $W_2$, and $W_3$ be modules in $\mathcal{C}$ and suppose $r_1, r_2\in\RR$ satisfy $r_2>r_1>2(r_2-r_1)>0$.
+For now, the setting is the same as in Section \ref{subsec:VTC}; in particular, $\cC$ is a vertex tensor category of modules for a vertex operator superalgebra.
+The following result is similar to \cite[Proposition 12.13]{HLZ8}: \begin{propo} Let $W_1$, $W_2$, and $W_3$ be modules in $\mathcal{C}$ and suppose $r_1, r_2\in\RR$ satisfy $r_2>r_1>2(r_2-r_1)>0$.
 Then

 for all $w_3\in W_3$ and parity-homogeneous $w_1\in W_1$, $w_2\in W_2$. \end{propo} \begin{rema} In the statement of Proposition \ref{braidinganalogue}, we could replace $(r_1, r_2)$ with $(z_1, z_2)$ coming from a larger set (such as an appropriate connected set related to $S_2$).
 But here we choose to restrict $r_1, r_2\in\RR$ for simplicity and with an eye towards applying Proposition \ref{extskewassoc}. \end{rema}